coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 ---
 Now that we have [created a custom component](), we want to test its interactions with the Coveo JavaScript Search Framework.

-This post offers a deep dive into the Custom Coveo JavaScript Component Testing world.
+This post offers a deep dive into the Custom Coveo JavaScript component testing world.

 <!-- more -->